ml-archive/django-sns-mobile-push-notification/docs/index.md

 device.save()

 # By registering a device, the token will be sent to SNS and SNS will return an ARN key which will be saved in the device object.
-# Arn is required to send future push notification to SNS, regardless of the device type.
+# ARN is required to send future push notification to SNS, regardless of the device type.
 register_device(device)
 device.refresh_from_db()
 print(device.arn)